rsg43/chat-conv-fin-qa/README.md

 # Chat ConvFinQA

+# Requirements
+Need to provide an Anthropic API key (or OpenAI, but I have not tested this!).
+A dev container is provided which will installed requirements.

 # Usage
 I have included a very basic setup for a MCP client, which has use of a simple maths MCP server (same tools as mentioned in the paper linked for the task).